 If you decide at any time to withdraw your consent to participate in the trial, we will not collect any additional medical information about you.
-However, according to FDA guidelines, information collected on you up to that point may still be provided to Genentech and/or Biogen IDEC (the manufacturers of the rituximab molecule) or designated representatives.
 If you withdraw your consent and leave the trial, any samples of yours that have been obtained for the study and stored at the NCI can be destroyed upon request.
 However, any samples and data generated from the samples that have already been distributed to other researchers or placed in the research databases cannot be recalled and destroyed.

-Conflict of Interest
+Conflict of Interest (COI)

 The National Institutes of Health (NIH) reviews NIH staff researchers at least yearly for conflicts of interest.
 This process is detailed in a COI Guide.
-You may ask your research team for a copy of the COI Guide for more information.
-Members of the research team who do not work for NIH are expected to follow these guidelines or the guidelines of their home institution, but they do not need to report their personal finances to the NIH.
+You may ask your research team for a copy of the COI Guide or for more information.
+Members of the research team who do not work for NIH are expected to follow these guidelines but they do not need to report their personal finances to the NIH.

-The National Institutes of Health and the research team for this study are using drugs developed by Genentech and Biogen IDEC through a joint study with your researchers and the company.
-The company also provides financial support for this study.
+The National Institutes of Health and the research team for this study are using Rituximab (Rituxan®) developed by Genentech and Biogen IDEC through a collaboration between your study team and the companies.
+The companies also provide financial support for this study.